Abstract submission for 2017 is now closed.

 Practice Innovation: interventions or programs designed to enhance the well-being or outcomes for patients, to improve service delivery, or enhance and promote nursing education.

 Abstract Submission Guidelines

-- The abstract must be 250 words or less exclusive of title, author(s) names, institutional affiliation(s).
+- The abstract must be 300 words or less exclusive of title, author(s) names and institutional affiliation(s).
 Abbreviations may be used only if defined in the abstract.
 Abstracts over the word limit will not be accepted by the online submission system.
 References and images are not accepted in abstracts.

-- Reports of completed studies are preferred, and will be given preference in selecting oral presentations, especially over abstracts which do not report results but indicate that they will be reported at the meeting or mere descriptions of trial methodology.
-Results of research will be given preference of descriptions of services for oral presentations.
+- Reports of completed studies will be given preference in selection of oral presentations, especially over abstracts which do not report results but indicate that they will be reported at the meeting or mere descriptions of trial methodology.
+Results of research will be given preference over descriptions of services for oral presentations.

-- Once the abstract submission has closed each asbtract is reviewed by a minimum of two expert reviewers.
-Abstracts are blinded to the reviewers who are not able to see authoring or organisational information.
+- Once the abstract submission has closed each abstract is reviewed by a minimum of three expert reviewers.
+Abstracts are blinded to reviewers who are not able to see authoring or organisational information.